pato/plankenau/blog_jekyll/_posts/2020-04-13-quarantine-cookies-0.2.md

 I chose to make dark chocolate chip, macadamia nut cookies, with some sprinkled in 3 chocolate chip mix (can you tell I love chocolate?).

-Most of the cookies were made with a dough mix with all the aforementioned toppings in it.
+Most of the cookies were made by mixing the dough with all the aforementioned toppings in it.
 But a couple of them were separated and had a big chunk of chocolate in the middle.